olvidalo/efes-ng-prototype/docs/guide/xslt-overrides.md

 # XSLT Overrides

-EFES-NG provides a mechanism for overriding upstream XSLT templates without modifying the upstream stylesheets directly.
-This lets you customize rendering behavior while keeping upstream stylesheets updatable.
+The starter project template (scaffold) provides a mechanism for overriding upstream EpiDoc/SigiDoc XSLT templates without modifying the upstream stylesheets directly.
+This lets you customise rendering behavior while keeping upstream stylesheets updatable.

 ## How It Works